Bad news: Berlin is dead. Or, at least, everyone seems to think it is.

 So do you think Berlin's dead?

-Not at all, no. Saying all that, I still want to go back, and I still had a good time.
+Not at all, no. Saying all that, I still want to go back and I still had a good time.
 I have good memories.
-When I think Berlin, I think it's cool.
+When I think Berlin, I think, 'Cool.'

 Where do you think the city's headed in, say, the next five years?

 I think it's over-gentrified, but I think Berlin's always gonna be cool, no matter what.
 It just goes in cycles.
 People will say "it's not cool any more" until the point where it's cool again.
 That's just how things work.

 Everybody seems to want to live in Berlin.
 Do you think that's a problem?

 Daisy: Possibly, but I feel like that's kind of going to happen any place you go.
 I just got back from Copenhagen and I kind of feel like the same thing's happening there.
 Places get cool, creative stuff is going on, and people want to go.
 Even in the South of London I feel like that's happening.

 Did Berlin seem pretentiously hip when you were there?